About

 As a member of a dynamic team of interpretive staff, dressed in period costume, you will plan, develop, present, and evaluate educational, special event and public interpretive programs.
 Other duties will include the collection of admission fees and visitor statistics, administering site surveys, marketing and promotions of the site and events, volunteer recruitment and supervision, day-to-day administration, research, social media, and maintaining general cleanliness and order of visitor facilities.
 This position requires weekend work.

 A successful candidate for this position will be comfortable speaking to small and large groups of people, and able to read and assimilate large amounts of information quickly.
 They will have the ability to work with a range of audiences, from young children to seniors, and to work as a member of a team.
 They must also be able to walk and stand for extended periods and be able to lift and carry moderate loads.
-This position requires a basic understanding of the history of Alberta, an interest in historical interpretation and literature, as well as planning and organizational skills.
+This position requires a basic understanding of the history of Alberta, an interest in historical interpretation and literature, and planning and organizational skills.
 Job specific training is provided.

 Qualifications